wences-sanchez/Knowledge-Base/pages/BASH Shell Redirect Output and Errors to %2FDev%2FNull (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- What is the best way of using /dev/null redirection in Bash? .bash #card
+	- What is the best way of using /dev/null redirection in Bash? .bash #car
 		- Syntax to redirect error and output messages to /dev/null The syntax discussed below works with Bourne-like shells, such as sh, ksh, and bash: